yuwonodarmawan/charitas-lite/README.md

 1. Home page template - To display custom widgets on home page
 2. Contact Page Template - To display the contact form.

-## Make the theme to look like the demo:

-- The Dummy content is located in "Dummy Content" Folder.

-- In order to import the dummy content (pages, posts etc) go to Tools > Import > WordPress and upload the file with the extension *.xml.

-In order to import all widgets like on our demo we recommend to use “Widget Importer & Exporter” plugin http://wordpress.org/plugins/widget-importer-exporter/

-Go to widgets and remove all current widgets.

-After you install the Plugin go to Tools > Widget import & export and import the file: *.wie

-- In order to import Theme Options Copy the alphanumeric code from Dummy Content / theme-options.txt and go to Option Tree > Settings > Import > Paste the code to "Theme Options" field and press Import theme options button.

 ## Header Image - The image source is https://unsplash.com and it's under GPL licence.
 UNSPLASH LICENSE